-While Wi-Fly and Nassi et al.'s work focuses on how individual citizens are impacted, Privaros [16] and AliDrone [61] develop methods to regulate delivery drones over well-demarcated host airspaces that may dictate that specific policies are to be obeyed within the airspace.
+While Wi-Fly and Nassi et al.'s work focuses on how individual citizens are impacted, Privaros [13] and AliDrone [56] develop methods to regulate delivery drones over welldemarcated host airspaces that may dictate that specific policies are to be obeyed within the airspace.
 For example, a college campus or an apartment complex may require the delivery drone to ensure that images and video recorded in the their airspace be blurred suitably, or that drones follow certain pre-identified drone lanes during their visits.
 Privaros develops mandatory access control extensions for ROS-based drones that can accept and enforce policies specified by ground-based hosts.
-Like PD-Ros, Privaros also relies on trusted hardware to prove to hosts that the delivery drones are in compliance.
+Like PD-ROS, Privaros also relies on trusted hardware to prove to hosts that the delivery drones are in compliance.
 However, unlike Privadome, Privaros does not focus on privacy of individual citizens, nor does it offer a method to determine whether a citizen's footage is captured by the drone.
-AliDrone [61] is tailored to ensure that drones remain on drone lanes during their delivery runes.
+AliDrone [56] is tailored to ensure that drones remain on drone lanes during their delivery runes.
 It uses trusted hardware to securely store proofs-of-alibi (GPS coordinates of the flight path) that can be used to prove to host airspaces that the drone was in compliance.
-PROTC [60] also uses trusted hardware on drones with a focus on protecting the drone software stack and peripherals from malicious attacks and rootkits [60].
+PROTC [55] also uses trusted hardware on drones with a focus on protecting the drone software stack and peripherals from malicious attacks and rootkits [55].

-Ding et al. [41] consider how location broadcast systems like Remote ID can potentially compromise citizen privacy.
+Ding et al. [37] consider how location broadcast systems like Remote ID can potentially compromise citizen privacy.
 They consider attacks whereby an attacker observing the drone's location can correlate drone trajectories with ground-based citizens and their purchases.
 They also develop methods to quantify privacy risks and generate routes that offer privacy.
-This work is complementary to Privadome, which is citizen-centric.
+This work is focused on route planning and is complementary to Privadome, which is citizen-centric.

 In contrast to the above works, which mainly focus on privacy, there is a significant body of work on drone security.
-Given the near-daily news stores about drones being used to conduct various terrorist attacks (e.g., Venezuela [57], Iraq [32] and Japan [19] being prominent examples), it is not surprising that much of the focus is on detecting unauthorized drones.
-Methods to detect drones range from the use of radar [45], Lidar [1, 26, 92] radio-frequency [70], computer vision [84], and acoustic signatures [21, 22].
+Given the near-daily news stores about drones being used to conduct various terrorist attacks (e.g., Venezuela [52], Iraq [29] and Japan [16] being prominent examples), it is not surprising that much of the focus is on detecting unauthorized drones.
+Methods to detect drones range from the use of radar [41], Lidar [23, 83, 1] radio-frequency [64], computer vision [76], and acoustic signatures [18, 19].
 These methods can complement Privadome in city-scale deployments to detect or deter drone flights outside of the purview of the regulatory authority.
 Security research focused on delivery drones has mainly considered reliable package delivery.
-Here, prior work has focused on methods to mutually authenticate delivery drones and intended recipients, for example, using the sound signature of the drone [79].
-Researchers have also developed methods to ensure that delivery drones are not sabotaged in-flight, by developing methods to detect and avoid projectiles thrown at them [49].
+Here, prior work has focused on methods to mutually authenticate delivery drones and intended recipients, for example, using the sound signature of the drone [71].
+Researchers have also developed methods to ensure that delivery drones are not sabotaged in-flight, by developing methods to detect and avoid projectiles thrown at them [44].

-Abidi et al. [3] consider a setting in which citizens query aggregate pollution statistics collected from sensors fitted on taxi fleets.
+Abidi et al. [2] consider a setting in which citizens query aggregate pollution statistics collected from sensors fitted on taxi fleets.
 As in Privadome, they protect citizen privacy using MPC.
 However, they also consider the dual problem of protecting the privacy of the taxi fleet using differential privacy, e.g., to hide the distribution of taxis of one fleet operator from a competitor.
 While Abidi et al.'s work is in a different domain, Privadome can borrow similar ideas to also protect drone fleet privacy from competing fleet operators.